EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.23 =
+= 4.24 =
-* Fixed issue whereby orders sent to Easify were not being marked as paid under certain conditions.
+* Fixed scenario whereby for certain configurations product categories with an '&' character in the name could get duplicated in WooCommerce.